-Very similar to the Yorkshire terrier, the Shorkie has soft and silky coat which can be better assumed as hair.
-If they are properly groomed, shedding will be almost insignificant.
+Very similar to the Yorkshire terrier, the Shorkie has a soft and silky coat which can be better assumed as hair.
+If they are properly groomed, the shedding will be almost insignificant.

 By properly groomed, we mean brushing daily if the Shorkie’s hair is left to be grown out and long.
 Again, this will prevent the formation of tangles.

 In this case, your Yorkie Tzu will look stylish and flossy but this will cost you the everyday work with the brush.

 That is why many people choose to give their Shorkie Tsu a Puppy cut.